Chandler/planet-labs-cookbook/tutorials/intro_part_1_search.md

  * Python 2
  * [jq](https://stedolan.github.io/jq/) - a very useful command line tool for maniuplating and displaying JSON.

+Most examples pipe the JSON api output to jq and filter for a specific field.
+You may want to also remove the jq filter to familarize yourelf with the complete API objects.

 <a name="api"></a>
 ## API Access